 - ☐ English 3 years

 - ☐ Math (Algebra I or higher) 2 years

 - □ Natural/Physical Science 2 years

-- ☐ Additional (English, math or natural/physical science) 3 years
+- □ Additional (English, math or natural/physical science) 3 years

 - ☐ Social Science 2 years

-- ☐ Additional Courses (Any area listed above, foreign language or comparative religion/philosophy) 4 years
+- □ Additional Courses (Any area listed above, foreign language or comparative religion/philosophy) 4 years

 GRADE-POINT AVERAGE - The NCAA Eligibility Center calculates a student's grade-point average based only on the grades a student earns in NCAA-approved core courses.
 D-I requires a minimum 2.3 GPA.
 D-II requires a minimum 2.2 GPA.

 TEST SCORES - A student may take the SAT or ACT an unlimited number of times before enrolling full time in college.
-Every time a student registers for the SAT or ACT, s/he is to use the NCAA Eligibility Center code 9999 to send scores

-SAT or ACT, s/he is to use the NCAA Eligibility Center code 9999 to send scores directly to St. Henry High School from the testing agency.
+Every time a student registers for the SAT or ACT, s/he is to use the NCAA Eligibility Center code 9999 to send scores directly to St. Henry High School from the testing agency.
 St. Henry H.S. accepts official scores only from the ACT or SAT, and won't use scores shown on a high school transcript.
 If a student takes either test more than once, the best subscore from different tests is used to give a student the best possible score.

 SLIDING SCALE - Divisions I and II use sliding scales to match test scores and GPAs to determine eligibility.
 The sliding scale balances test scores with a student's GPA.
-If a student has a low test score, s/he needs a higher GPA to be eligible.
+If a student has a low-test score, s/he needs a higher GPA to be eligible.
 Find more information about test scores at ncaa.org/test-scores.